Saturday, March 13, 2010

 Wood Engraving Books

-As an experiment I’m offering John Farleigh’s 1954 book, Engraving on Wood in a virtual book format that allows you to flip the pages back and forth with your mouse.
+Here I am offering John Farleigh’s 1954 publication, Engraving on Wood in a virtual book format that allows you to flip the pages back and forth with your mouse.
+In some strange way, a satisfying interaction with the cursor and page as it curls over to reveal another.

-Fortunately I was able to secure permission from Mr. Farleigh’s estate to publish this volume on my site.
+I was granted permission by Mr. Farleigh’s estate to display it in this manner.
 I am very grateful for their generosity.

 my name is Florin Stoiciu and I’m a lecturer Ph.D. in Visual Art at the Graphic section from National University of Art, Bucharest/ Romania.